Workshop on Learning from Instructional Videos

 The Washington State Convention Center, Seattle, WA

-Learning from instructions is a rapidly growing area in vision, learning, robotics and broader AI communities with fundamental technological and societal impact on a variety of problems, including designing autonomous agents, building assistive technologies for patients/elderly/users and constructing massive knowledge bases.
+Learning from instructions is a rapidly growing area in vision, learning, robotics and broader AI communities with fundamental technological and societal impact on a variety of problems, including designing intelligent interactive agents, building assistive technologies for patients/elderly/veterans/users and constructing massive knowledge bases of instructions.
 The goal of this workshop is to bring together experts in the area to discuss recent advances, existing challenges from algorithmic and application perspective, and opportunities and impact of solutions to these problems from both technological and societal perspective.
-In particular, in the workshop, we discuss challenges of procedure learning in the wild, which is learning from unconstrained noisy unaligned multimodal instructions with large variations in background, actors and objects.
-We discuss recent advances in supervised, weakly supervised and unsupervised procedure learning and recent instructional video datasets.
+In particular, in the workshop, we discuss challenges of learning instructions in the wild, which is learning from unconstrained noisy unaligned multimodal instructional data with large variations in appearance, background, actors and objects.
+We discuss recent advances in supervised, weakly supervised and unsupervised instruction learning and recent instructional video datasets.
 We highlight limitations of existing solutions, which are yet far from being ready to be deployed in real-world, identify unaddressed problems in the area, and discuss challenge problems and datasets needed.

 Ehsan Elhamifar is currently an Assistant Professor in the Khoury College of Computer Sciences and is the director of the Mathematical, Computational and Applied Data Science (MCADS) Lab at Northeastern University.
 Dr. Elhamifar is a recipient of the DARPA Young Faculty Award and the NSF CISE Career Research Initiation Initiative Award.
 Previously, he was a postdoctoral scholar in the Electrical Engineering and Computer Science department at UC Berkeley.
 He obtained his PhD from the Electrical and Computer Engineering department at the Johns Hopkins University.
 Dr. Elhamifar's research areas are machine learning, computer vision and optimization.
 He develops scalable, robust and provable algorithms that address challenges of complex and massive high-dimensional data and works on applications of these tools to address Big visual data summarization, procedure learning from instructions, large-scale recognition with small labeled data and active learning for visual data.